Vermont South: History

 Before the first European colonialists, the landscape was thickly timbered bushland, occupied by the Wurundjeri, Indigenous Australians of the Kulin nation, who spoke variations of the Woiwurrung language group.
 They were hunters and gatherers, camping in the creeks and gullies near where Felgate Parade, Woodleigh Crescent, Great Western Drive, the Bellbird Dell and Billabong Park are located today.

 After settlers decided their fortune was not to be made in the Victorian gold fields, they turned to the land as there was a living to be made supplying the needs of the fast growing Melbourne.
-The settlers cleared their land and sold the timber for firewood in Melbourne for 10/- a load.
+The settlers cleared their land and sold the timber for firewood in Melbourne.
 Other settlers burned the timber and sold the charcoal instead.

-With the money earned, settlers could purchase supplies to bring home on their return journey on the dusty tracks of summer, which became quagmires in winter.
-Housewives also made butter to sell at Moran & Catos, grocers in Prahran.
+With the money earned, settlers could purchase supplies to bring home on their return journey.
+Housewives also made butter to sell at grocers in Prahran.
 The settlers split their own timber for fencing and homes.
 Some homes were built of wattle and daub with bark roofs.
 The first crops were hay, potatoes and other root vegetables.
 Cash was scarce and barter arrangements were common.

-The area was first surveyed in 1855 by Clement Hodgkinson, the District Surveyor to the Victorian Survey General's Office.
+The area was first surveyed in 1855 by Clement Hodgkinson.
 By the 1880s, apart from some general farming, orchards dominated much of the area's landscape.
-The peak of growing fruit was 1930-1939 followed by a steady decline due to labour shortages and lack of markets during 1939–1945.
+The peak of growing fruit was between 1930 and 1939, followed by a steady decline due to labour shortages and lack of markets during the Second World War.